cspwcspw/Yet-Another-Energy-Monitor/README.md

 ```

-The `sayf` function is a minimal home-wriiten version of printf that can also format doubles.
+The `sayf` function is a minimal home-written version of `printf` that can also format doubles.

-The important mapping here is `toWatts()` that convers the integral sum value into watts.
+The important mapping here is `toWatts()` that converts the sum value into watts.

 ## Calibration and Conversions